thingsapi/things.py/README.md

 - area
 - tag
-- Task (capitalized)
+- task
   - type
-    - `"task"`: Task in a project or a non-project Task; can have a checklist; can link to an area and tags.
+    - `'to-do'`: may have a checklist; may be in an area and have tags.
-    - `"project"`: a large Task; can have (sub)"tasks" and headings; can link to an area and tags.
+    - `'project'`: may have to-dos and headings; may be in an area and have tags.
-    - `"heading"`: contained within a project in order to group "tasks"
+    - `'heading'`:  part of a project; groups "tasks".
   - status:  `"incomplete"`,  `"canceled"`, or `"completed"`
   - trashed: `True` or `False`
+  - start: `"Inbox"`, `"Anytime"`, or `"Someday"`
-- checklist item (contained within a "task")
+- checklist item (contained within a to-do)

 ## Things URLs

-You can make good use of the `uuid` to link to tasks, areas, tags, and more from other apps.
+You can make good use of the `uuid` to link to to-dos, areas, tags, and more from other apps.
 Read more [here](https://culturedcode.com/things/blog/2018/02/hey-things/).